 - 1/4 cup fresh sliced basil

 - Toss the shrimp with one tablespoon of olive oil and some kosher salt.
-Set aside while you prep the risotto.
+Set aside while you prep the remaining ingredients.

 - Add the garlic and saute for 1 minute.